Lebanon's president says consultations on new government start next week

-BEIRUT, Oct 7 (Reuters) - Lebanon's President Michel Aoun on Wednesday said parliament will meet on Oct.
-15 to begin consultations to form a new government.
+BEIRUT, Oct 7 (Reuters) - Lebanon's President Michel Aoun said on Wednesday parliamentary consultations to choose a new prime minister who will form the country's next government will begin on Oct.
+15.

 (Reporting by Raya Jalabi; Editing by Dominic Evans)